 We may sell additional shares of common stock in subsequent public offerings.
-After the completion of this offering and the concurrent private placement, we will have 83,975,758 outstanding shares of common stock.
-Following the completion of this offering and the concurrent private placement, SCF will own 44,405,139 shares, or approximately 52.9% of our total outstanding shares (assuming the full exercise of the underwriters' over-allotment option), all of which are subject to a lock-up agreement between SCF and the underwriters described in "Underwriting (conflicts of interest)," but may be sold into the market in the future.
+After the completion of this offering and the concurrent private placement, we will have outstanding shares of common stock (assuming the full exercise of the underwriters' over-allotment option).
+Following the completion of this offering and the concurrent private placement, SCF will own shares, or approximately % of our total outstanding shares (assuming the full exercise of the underwriters' over-allotment option), all of which are subject to a lock-up agreement between SCF and the underwriters described in "Underwriting (conflicts of interest)," but may be sold into the market in the future.
 SCF is a party to a registration rights agreement with us which requires us to effect the registration of its shares in certain circumstances no earlier than the expiration of the lock-up period contained in the underwriting agreement entered into in connection with this offering.

-As soon as practicable after this offering, we intend to file a registration statement with the SEC on Form S-8 providing for the registration of 18,500,000 shares of our common stock issued or reserved for issuance under our stock incentive plan.
+As soon as practicable after this offering, we intend to file a registration statement with the SEC on Form S-8 providing for the registration of our common stock issued or reserved for issuance under our stock incentive plan.
 Subject to the satisfaction of vesting conditions and the expiration of lock-up agreements, shares registered under this registration statement on Form S-8 will be available for resale immediately in the public market without restriction.